klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

     target architecture.
 You can specify more than one of these by repeating this option or by joining values in a single string separated by spaces.
     This option value is stored in the configuration file.
-``-M, --maxstate``
-    Specify the maximum state for some commands.
-This option value is stored in the configuration file.
 ``-m MODULE, --module MODULE``
     Define a :term:`modulespec`.
 If you specify modules with this option you don't have to put :term:`modulespecs` after some of the commands.
 You can